anthemion-org/ogle-web/README.md

 I did not use the `cra-template-pwa` option when I ran `create-react-app`; I used the default template instead, and later added `service-worker.js` and `serviceWorkerRegistration.js`, as copied from the [cra-template/pwa](https://github.com/cra-template/pwa/tree/main/packages/cra-template-pwa/template/src) repository.
 Then I added a `register` call to `index.js`.
 Instructions can be found [here](https://dev.to/myfatemi04/turn-your-create-react-app-into-a-progressive-web-app-in-100-seconds-3c11).

+## SVG in React

+Inkscape SVG files cannot be used in React without processing, even when they are deployed statically and embedded with the `img` tag.
+When that is done, Webpack complains that ‘Namespace tags are not supported by default’.

+Also, Inkscape produces very verbose SVG files.
+One file contained definitions for filters that had been applied once, but were no longer in use.
+Saving as ‘Optimized SVG’ within Inkscape helps somewhat, but the output is still difficult to use.

+I translated some Inkscape SVG into JSX with [svg2jsx](https://svg2jsx.com/), then I simplified and extended the JSX by hand.
+For simple images, it is easier to write the SVG from scratch.

 ## Design notes

-`useCallback` makes function components difficult to read, so I am skipping that until I encounter actual performance problems.

-‘Real’ and ‘nominal’ data [to do]

 ### Testing

 Selected functionality in this project is tested with [Jest](https://jestjs.io/).

-Some developers believe every function must be chaperoned by a squad of tests; I think those developers would be more pragmatic if they were writing the checks, rather than cashing them.
-I see no reason to create tests for simple functions that don't change.
+Some developers believe every function should be chaperoned by a squad of tests; I think those developers would be more pragmatic if they were writing the checks, rather than cashing them.
+I see no reason to create tests for simple functions that do not change.
+Commercial software has become _less reliable_ over the last twenty years, not more.
+TDD did not cause that problem, but I don't think it solves it, either.

-I would like to have automated testing at the UI level, but it is too difficult in most cases to automate that work meaningfully.
+I would like to automate testing at the UI level, but it is usually too difficult to do that in a meaningful way.
+Ultimately, hands-on QA work is the only way to ensure that your app works.

 For testing purposes, it is sometimes necessary to export classes or functions that would otherwise be private to the implementing module.
 Instead of exporting these directly, I have packaged and exported them within `ForTest` objects.
-These should not be used outside of testing.
+Those should not be used outside of testing.

 ### Classes versus closures

 A class like `tPoolDie` could easily be replaced with a factory function that returns a die-generating function.
-Many JavaScript developers would consider that more idiomatic, but how is it actually better?
+Many JavaScript developers would consider that more idiomatic, but is it really better?
 The class implementation:

 - Cleanly separates initialization code from output-generating code;